z4kn4fein/kotlin-semver/README.md

 val withDifferentBuildMetadata = version.copy(buildMetadata = "build.3")  // 1.0.0-alpha.2+build.3
 val withDifferentNumbers = version.copy(major = 3, minor = 4, patch = 5)  // 3.4.5-alpha.2+build.1
 ```
-> Without setting any optional parameters, the `clone()` will produce an exact copy of the original version.
+> Without setting any optional parameter, the `copy()` method will produce an exact copy of the original version.

 ## Invalid Versions
 When the version parsing fails due to an invalid format, the library throws a specific `VersionFormatException`.
+> The `toVersionOrNull()` method can be used for exception-less conversions as it returns `null` when the version parsing fails.